dmachard/python-dnstap-receiver/README.md

 ### Unix socket mode

-In this mode, the 'dnstap_receiver' binary takes in input a unix socket
+In this mode, the `dnstap_receiver` binary takes in input a unix socket

 ```
 ./dnstap_receiver -u /var/run/dnstap.sock